adner/adner.github.io/_posts/2025-08-21-mcp-automatic-report-generation.markdown

 In this blog, on my channel on [Youtube](https://www.youtube.com/channel/UCDQSTOqQRFNRIQzkkrw4oYA) and on [LinkedIn](https://www.linkedin.com/in/andreas-adner-70b1153/) I have explored the *[tool calling](https://modelcontextprotocol.io/docs/learn/server-concepts#tools-ai-actions)* part of MCP in great detail, especially in the context of Power Platform and Dataverse:

 - In numerous posts (see [here](https://www.linkedin.com/posts/andreas-adner-70b1153_mvp-agenticai-powerplatform-activity-7318953890094235650-g8ut?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w), [here](https://www.linkedin.com/posts/andreas-adner-70b1153_agenticai-mcp-dataverse-activity-7319027765075165185-QCBR?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) and [here](https://www.linkedin.com/posts/andreas-adner-70b1153_mcp-agenticai-dataverse-activity-7319281911330185216-kQ_O?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w)) I have explored how a custom built MCP Server can query Dataverse using FetchXml queries.
 It turns out that many LLM s are *very* proficient in FetchXml which makes this a very effective pattern for getting data from Dataverse using natural language.
 The [Claude models](https://docs.anthropic.com/en/docs/about-claude/models/overview) are especially good at this, in my experience.
-- When Microsoft released the preview version of the [Dataverse MCP server](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-mcp) I tested the capabilities of this server in great detail, putting it through its paces in several different scenarios - see [here](https://www.linkedin.com/posts/andreas-adner-70b1153_dataversemcpserver-activity-7344003681740075008-W3x4?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) and [here](https://www.linkedin.com/posts/andreas-adner-70b1153_benchmark-of-llms-using-dataverse-mcp-server-activity-7348442438119665665-lLhZ?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w).
+- When Microsoft released the preview version of the [Dataverse MCP server](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/data-platform-mcp) I tested the capabilities of this server at depth, putting it through its paces in several different scenarios - see [here](https://www.linkedin.com/posts/andreas-adner-70b1153_dataversemcpserver-activity-7344003681740075008-W3x4?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) and [here](https://www.linkedin.com/posts/andreas-adner-70b1153_benchmark-of-llms-using-dataverse-mcp-server-activity-7348442438119665665-lLhZ?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w).
 I also did a pretty thorough benchmark of which LLMs (at that time, before the release of GPT-5) that worked best with the Dataverse MCP Server, which can be found in [this blog post](https://nullpointer.se/dataverse/mcp/llm/2025/07/14/dataverse-llm-evaluation.html).
 I have also participated in the [private preview](https://msdynamicsworld.com/story/microsoft-enhance-dataverse-mcp-server-major-capabilities) of a new version of this server - and I intend to write more about it once it reaches general availability.
 - An especially fun experiment was to use the [Dataverse MCP Server from Excel](https://www.linkedin.com/posts/andreas-adner-70b1153_dataverse-mcp-server-running-from-excel-activity-7345177569844953088-H3Y9?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w), showing that MCP is truly a USB-C for data that can be used from anywhere - not only from AI chatbots.

 ### Beyond Tool Calling: Advanced MCP Features